 A person may also be considered a tax resident if, on any day during those 12 months, they own a home in Portugal under conditions that suggest that they intend to keep it and occupy it as their habitual residence.

-This is a somewhat ambiguous requirement, but it means that even if you don't stay more than 183 days in Portuguese territory and own a house in Portugal in habitable condition, you can be considered a tax resident.
+This is a somewhat ambiguous requirement.
+Even if you don't stay more than 183 days in Portuguese territory but own a house in Portugal in habitable condition, you can be considered a tax resident.

 The Tax Incentive for Scientific Research and Innovation (IFICI) is a new tax incentive for new residents in Portugal that came into force on 1 January 2024.

-This tax incentive resembles the old Non-Habitual Resident tax regime for high-value-added activities.
+This tax incentive resembles the old Non-Habitual Resident tax regime (NHR 1.0) for high-value-added activities.
 For this reason, it has also been dubbed "NHR 2.0" or "New NHR".

-We emphasise that companies in which the beneficiaries of the scheme exercise the relevant profession must have effective management and premises in Portuguese territory, carrying out their activity in Portugal.
+We emphasise that companies in which the scheme's beneficiaries exercise the relevant profession must have effective management in Portuguese territory, carrying out their activity in Portugal.

 The IFICI does not provide any benefits for pension income, and it should also be noted that income from jurisdictions on the Portuguese list of tax havens will be subject to an increased rate of 35%.